Where is Camp Onyahsa located?

-Yes, we do have a what to bring and a what not to bring to camp list.
-Some items are optional, but please make sure all campers have a twin fitted sheet, bedding, clothing, toiletries, reusable water bottle and water shoes.
-We do have some items at camp if your camper does forget any items.
+Yes, we have a what to bring and a what not to bring to camp list.
+Some items are optional, but please make sure all campers have a twin fitted sheet, bedding, clothing, toiletries, reusable water bottle, and water shoes.
+We have some items at Camp if your camper forgets any items.

 How many campers are in each cabin or tent?

 Cabin assignments are gender specific and by general age.
-Usually, there are 8 campers per cabin with two staff members.
+Usually, there are eight campers per cabin with two staff members.

 Can a camper be bunked with one of their friends?

 Yes, as long as they are the same age and gender, we will do our best to honor placement requests.
 In fairness to campers who are not attending with friends, we ask that campers request only one mutual cabin mate.

 Check-in is scheduled between 2:00 pm and 3:30 pm on Sundays.
 Each family will receive a confirmation email 1-2 business days before Sunday check-in with a specific check-in time assigned.
 Camp sessions end on Saturday at approximately 11:30 am.
 Parents are invited to attend the awards presentation that runs from 10:30-11:15 am.

 Our Mini-Camp Week I session ends on Wednesday evening at approximately 7:30 pm.
 Parents are invited to the awards ceremony from 6:45 pm- 7:00 pm.